 We’re here to offer free, practical advice to any parents of children with complex disabilities, including deafblindness, including discussing a referral.

-Our free support helps disabled children access education, playgroups and holidays, so they have the same life experiences as everyone else.
+Our free support helps children who are deafblind or who have complex disabilities access education, playgroups and holidays, so they have the same life experiences as everyone else.

 Sense services for disabled children

 Lots of our services are open to children and young people with different disabilities and needs.

 Connect and Play: free play sessions for disabled children